quickwit-oss/quickwit/docs/reference/cli.md

 ### Version

-`quickwit version` displays the version.
+`quickwit --version` displays the version.
 Useful for reporting bugs.

 ### New